stzn/TIL/SwiftDependencyManagement/README.md

 When we keep them within the same module, we must be disciplined with our actions as it’s much easier to cross boundaries accidentally or to trade modularity for quick conveniences (but costly and debt in the end).
 If we want to prevent such unwanted dependency accidents, separate modules.
 Also, if modules reused in other projects is ever a requirement, moving such modules to isolated projects will be necessary.
 The cost of maintenance and extension might increase with separate projects, but don’t be discouraged from doing so.
 When done right, the collaboration/integration friction is minimal, and the modularity and reuse benefits are high.

-### Middle man anti-pattern

-If an object method is simply forwarding a method to another object without any extra logic, it could be an anti-pattern called middle man.
-It's also applied to DI.
-If a parent class creates a child class which has its own dependencies not used in the parent, the parent has to hold unnecessary dependencies and just passes them to the child.
-Then:

-- It could cause constructor over-injection(too many dependencies) in the parent and it makes the parent overcomplicated.
-- If the child changes its dependencies, the parent will have to change too
+### Domain model and DI

+The domain model could do the operation and enforce business rules(e.g. keeping items cache for a day).

+Injecting functionality into domain models can lead to an anti-pattern called [Anemic Domain Model](https://martinfowler.com/bliki/AnemicDomainModel.html).

+Domain model often prefers method Injection to constructor injection does not match with domain model since:

+- It's used in many ways and all of its dependencies could not be always necessary (e.g. it could be used in some methods).
+Especially it complicates test setup
+- It is not always created in the Composition Root and difficult to manage its dependencies, also via method injection, we can call proper method in the proper components (which have proper dependencies)

 ## From dependency injection to dependency rejection